llee454/hornet-website/modules/block/Readme.md

 * Block Handler Strings are URL strings that reference HTML templates.
 When applied, the Block module will replace the block element associated with the handler with the HTML template referenced by handler.

-* Block Handler Functions are functions that accept two arguments: `context, a Block Expansion Context that includes the block element; and `done` a function that accepts two arguments, an Error object, and a jQuery HTML Element; performs the action indicated by the block; possibly replaces the block element with an HTML element; and may pass that new element to `done` for further expansion.
+* Block Handler Functions are functions that accept two arguments: `context, a Block Expansion Context that includes the block element; and `done` a function that accepts two arguments, an Error object, and a JQuery HTML Element; performs the action indicated by the block; possibly replaces the block element with an HTML element; and may pass that new element to `done` for further expansion.

 The Block module is responsible for maintaining the set of registered block handlers and for expanding blocks.